layervault/sidekiq-gelf-rb/README.md

 ## Usage

+This will inject the logger as middleware into the Sidekiq server.
+Add it inside of your `Sidekiq.configure_server` block.

 ``` ruby
 # Adds the GELF logger as middleware in Sidekiq in order
 # to include important logging information.